klerk-framework/website/docs/building-config/collections.md

 ## Create your own collections

 You can create your own collections and make them available in the model collections object.
-This is not mandatory but can make your code more readable and allows Clerk to make some performance optimizations.
+This is not mandatory but can make your code more readable and allows Klerk to make some performance optimizations.

 Let's say you frequently read invoices that have the "approved" state.
 Instead of writing this in many places:
 ```
-clerk.read(context) {
+klerk.read(context) {
    val approvedInvoices = list(data.invoices.all) { it.state == "approved" }
 }
 ```
 you would like to access them like this:
 ```
-clerk.read(context) {
+klerk.read(context) {
    val approvedInvoices = list(data.invoices.approved)
 }
 ```